Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Nest Hub Max review: The big picture

-Priced at $229 in the US and £219 in the UK, the Nest Hub Max is a bit more expensive than most of its contemporaries but still a tad cheaper than the JBL Link View.
-The good news is the Hub Max is the most feature-packed smart display to date, making the price tag actually a fairly decent value when you consider the display doubles as a Nest cam.
+Priced at $229 in the US and £219 in the UK, the Nest Hub Max is a bit more expensive than most of its contemporaries.
+The good news is that the Hub Max is extremely feature packed, making the price tag a reasonably decent value when considering the device doubles as a Nest cam.

-The design is fairly minimalist, with only two physical buttons — a volume rocker and a mute switch that kills both the camera and mics.
+The minimalist design has only two physical buttons — a volume rocker and a mute switch that kills both the camera and mics.
 Both keys are found on the rear of the device.

-It makes sense to keep the Hub Max’s design uniform with the original, but we wish there was a physical slider for the camera, instead of simply pairing it with the mute switch.
+Keeping the Hub Max’s design uniform with the original makes sense, but we wish there was a physical slider for the camera instead of simply pairing it with the mute switch.
 It is possible to disable just the camera, but you’ll have to do it from the touchscreen.

 The Google Nest Hub Max is built around simplicity.
-The design might not be what we call gorgeous, but it is extremely practical and blends in well with other members of the Google Home/Nest family.
+The design might not be what we call gorgeous, but it is convenient and blends well with other members of the Google Home/Nest family.

 Display and other hardware

-The display is plenty big and sharp for viewing pictures and moving through the UI, but it’s not quite as good for video consumption.
-We wouldn’t say the display is bad at all, only that having a higher resolution would have been a nice touch.
-Then again, this is mostly used for passive watching in the kitchen, so not everyone is going to care.
+The display is big and sharp for viewing pictures and moving through the UI, but it’s not quite as good for video consumption.
+We wouldn’t say the display is terrible, only that having a higher resolution would have been a nice touch.
+Then again, this is mainly used for passive watching in the kitchen, so not everyone will care.

 On a brighter note (literally), the Nest Hub Max features Ambient EQ technology that lets it dynamically adjust the color temperature and brightness of the display.
-The end result is easy viewing, even in locations that are extremely well lit, such as by a window.
+The result is easy viewing, even in extremely well-lit locations, such as by a window.
 The display also lowers brightness at night, dimming it to show only a black background with a clock.

 A larger display isn’t the only noticeable improvement to the Hub Max.
-The newly added camera is easily the biggest stand-out for the Nest Hub Max.
+The newly added camera is easily the biggest stand-out of the device.
 While we’ve seen smart displays with cameras before, the Nest Hub Max adds more than just video calls.
 We’ll discuss this a bit later in our Nest Hub Max review.

 The Google Nest Hub Max arguably has the best sound quality from a smart display so far.

 The Google Nest Hub Max features a stereo speaker system comprised of two 18mm 10W tweeters and a 75mm subwoofer, as well as far-field mics for picking up your voice.
-The Google Nest Hub Max probably isn’t going to win over audiophiles, though we found the speaker quality above average for a smart display.
+It probably isn’t going to win over audiophiles, though we found the speaker quality above average for a smart display.

-The Hub Max certainly is louder and has much better clarity than the standard Google Home speaker.
-We also found that the sound quality was arguably better than the JBL Link View in most scenarios, though the former is perhaps better for bass-heavy tracks.
+The Hub Max certainly is louder and has much better clarity than the classic Google Home speaker.
+In most scenarios, we also found that the sound quality was arguably better than the JBL Link View, though the latter is perhaps better for bass-heavy tracks.

-For my own tastes, I say that the Nest Hub Max makes for a wonderful alternative to buying a speaker.
+For my taste, I say that the Nest Hub Max makes for a wonderful alternative to buying a speaker.
 This won’t hold true for everyone, and I won’t deny high-end dedicated speakers will offer a better experience.
-You won’t find a better smart display speaker though, even if the JBL Link View comes fairly close.
+You won’t find a better smart display speaker, though, even if the JBL Link View comes reasonably close.

 Google Nest Hub Max: Setting up and making the most of new features

-Google smart speakers and displays are typically very easy to set up, and this remains mostly true for the Google Nest Hub Max.
+Google smart speakers and displays are typically very easy to set up, which remains mostly true for the Google Nest Hub Max.

-On first boot, the Hub Max’s display will light up and ask you to get the phone app.
-Jumping into the home app, we were immediately prompted to set up a new device.
-From there it was just a matter of following on-screen prompts.
+The Hub Max’s display will light up on the first boot and ask you to get the phone app.
+Jumping into the Home app, we were immediately prompted to set up a new device.
+From there, it was just a matter of following on-screen prompts.

-During this process you’ll also be asked if you want to set up extras like camera sensing, voice match, face match, Duo calling, and Ambient Mode.
-The majority of these features are optional but we highly recommend setting it all up if you want to make the most of your new smart display.
+During this process, you’ll be asked if you want to set up extras like camera sensing, voice match, face match, Duo calling, and Ambient Mode.
+Most of these features are optional, but we highly recommend setting it all up if you want to make the most of your new smart display.

-Many of these features aren’t new or exclusive to the Google Nest Hub Max, so we won’t go into tons of detail.
-Still, there are a few special Google Nest Hub Max features worth highlighting.
+Many of these features aren’t new or exclusive to the Google Nest Hub Max so we won’t go into much detail.
+Still, a few unique Google Nest Hub Max features are worth highlighting.

 Camera sensing technology

-With this feature you don’t need to touch or even speak to the Google Nest Hub Max if you want to dismiss a timer or pause a song.
+With this feature, you don’t need to touch or speak to the Google Nest Hub Max if you want to dismiss a timer or pause a song.

-Simply raise your hand and it’ll pause or end the timer.
+Simply raise your hand, and it’ll pause or end the timer.
 Repeating the same gesture will unpause any media playing.
-This is super helpful in loud environments or if your hands are full or dirty — great for those who use the display while cooking.
+This is helpful in loud environments or if your hands are full or dirty — great for those who use the display while cooking.

 I placed the Google Nest Hub Max in our kitchen for part of the review period and let my family interact with it.
-My wife and I both agreed that the gestures were a super useful addition, probably because our house is always chaotically noisy thanks to three kids.
+My wife and I agreed that the gestures were a super useful addition, probably because our house is always chaotically noisy, thanks to three kids.
 We also found the feature extremely reliable.
-My two year old struggled to get it to work half the time, but that’s more of a user (and height) error than a real problem.
+My two-year-old struggled to get it to work half the time, but that’s more of a user (and height) error than a real problem.

 Face match technology

-The concept here is identical to voice match, only it identifies your face instead of your voice to provide personalized information.
-With this feature enabled you’ll get user-specific info like calendar reminders, messages, and even music/video recommendations.
-You can also ask Google Assistant to create reminders for other members of your household, like asking them to get groceries or pick up the kids from school.
+The concept here is identical to voice match, only that it identifies your face instead of your voice to provide personalized information.
+With this feature enabled, you’ll get user-specific info like calendar reminders, messages, and even music/video recommendations.
+You can also ask Google Assistant to create reminders for other household members, like asking them to get groceries or pick up the kids from school.

 Improved video calling via Google Duo

-Devices like the JBL Link View and Lenovo Smart Display already feature video calling using Google Duo, but the Google Nest Hub Max takes things a step further thanks to the 127 degree field-of-view camera that provides super-wide video.
-It also uses auto-framing technology, so if you move around in front of the camera it will move around to help keep you in the shot.
+Devices like the JBL Link View and Lenovo Smart Display already featured video calling using Google Duo and so have many newer smart hubs.
+Still, the Google Nest Hub Max takes things a step further thanks to the 127-degree field-of-view camera that provides super-wide video.
+It also uses auto-framing technology, so if you move around in front of the camera, it will move around to help keep you in the shot.
 This is particularly useful if you’re moving around the kitchen or if a child is talking to a grandparent but won’t hold still.

-During our testing, we placed a few video calls and played around with the tracking.
+We placed a few video calls during our testing and played around with the tracking.
 It all worked pretty seamlessly.

-We also tested out the ability to send quick messages to the Google Nest Hub Max from within the Duo app.
-Once you record and send a message it’ll show up in the homescreen as sort of a virtual sticky note, perfect if you want to send a quick check-in message to your roommates or family members.
+We also tested the ability to send quick messages to the Google Nest Hub Max from within the Duo app (which has since merged with Google Meet).
+Once you record and send a message, it’ll show up on the home screen as a virtual sticky note, perfect if you want to send a quick check-in message to your roommates or family members.

 We do lament the fact that only Google Duo is supported for video calling, but we imagine Google’s main objective was to keep things simple so that way even less tech-savvy users can jump right into placing video calls.
-The fact Google is desperately trying to get folks to use its latest video app also likely plays a pretty big role.
-With the news Google Assistant now supports Whatsapp on the phone, perhaps we could eventually see more options on Hub Max too?
+The fact Google is desperately trying to get folks to use its latest video app also likely plays a pretty significant role.
+With the news, Google Assistant now supports Whatsapp on the phone; perhaps we could eventually see more options on Hub Max too?

-Interestingly the Nest Cam features aren’t part of the initial setup, but Google does alert you about the features’ existence via a card on the homescreen.
-To actually set up the Nest Cam you’ll need to head into the Google Home app.
-From there just follow the onscreen prompts.
+Interestingly the Nest Cam features aren’t part of the initial setup, but Google does alert you about the features’ existence via a card on the home screen.
+To set up the Nest Cam, you’ll need to head into the Google Home app.
+From there, follow the on-screen prompts.

 It’s not just a smart display, it’s a Nest Cam

-After you’ve set up the Google Nest Hub Max you’ll be able to do basic things like view and listen in to the live feed (if you have audio enabled).
+After you’ve set up the Google Nest Hub Max, you’ll be able to do basic things like view and listen to the live feed (if you have audio enabled).
 You can even communicate with those on the other end of the Nest Hub Max remotely, basically similar to a baby monitor.
-This is fine for quick check-ins, but if you want access to more advanced features you’ll need to download the Nest app and sign up for a free account.
+This is fine for quick check-ins, but if you want access to more advanced features, you’ll need to download the Nest app and sign up for a free account.

-The base account offers several useful features including the ability to take quick clips of live footage and save them or send to others via a share link.
+The base account offers several useful features, including taking quick clips of live footage and saving them or sending them to others via a share link.
 There’s also a Home/Away assistant that knows when you’re gone and can send notifications when the app detects a new face.

 A smart display that's also a security camera?
 That's a heck of a value right there.

-Of course the central feature of any good security camera is the ability to look back at previous recordings.
-A free account provides this functionality in the Nest app, but there are some limitations.
+Of course, the central feature of any good security camera is the ability to look back at previous recordings.
+A free account provides this functionality in the Nest app, but some limitations exist.
 First, you’ll only see snapshots of activity, such as when movement was detected.
 You’ll also only have access to the last five days of recordings.

-You’ll have to pony up for a Nest Aware subscription if you want 24/7 recording, 30-day cloud storage, and other advanced features like activity zones.
-This isn’t exactly cheap, as the most feature-heavy plan costs $300 a year, though there are cheaper options that cost as little as $50 a year.
-Thankfully, you get a 30-day trial so you can test out the service and decide if the extras are worth it.
+You’ll have to pay for a Nest Aware subscription if you want 24/7 recording, 30-day cloud storage, and other advanced features like activity zones.
+This isn’t exactly cheap, as the most feature-heavy plan costs $300 a year, though more affordable options cost as little as $50 a year.
+Thankfully, you get a 30-day trial to test the service and decide if the extras are worth it.